Introduction

 Troubleshooting Slide Numbers

-- Check whether the slide objects are overlapping the slide numbers in both the Normal and Slide Master views.
+- Check whether slide objects are overlapping slide numbers in both the Normal and Slide Master views.

-- If that doesn't work, click the Slide Master button Within View tab on the Ribbon (refer to
+- If this approach doesn't work, click the Slide Master button Within View tab on the Ribbon, as shown in Figure 3, previously on this page.

 Figure 5: Master Layout button

-- This opens the Master Layout dialog box, that you can see in Figure 6.
+- Doing so opens the Master Layout dialog box, as shown in Figure 6, below.

 Figure 6: Master Layout